Pitt Street Station is being developed in the central business district (CBD) of Sydney, Australia, as part of the integrated…

 Phase one of Tren Urbano is designed to bring a new mode of transportation to the most congested sections of the San Juan Metropolitan area.
 It will transport passengers in San Juan, capital of Puerto Rico, and the surrounding urban areas.

 The initial phase of Tren Urbano will serve three central municipalities of the SJMA, Bayamóón, Guaynabo, and San Juan.
 In 1996 the scheme was projected to cost an estimated $1.25 billion, by 2002 the cost had risen to $2.036 billion.

-The Tren Urbano funding will come from three main sources.
-These are: FTA Capital Programmes Funds, Flexible USDOT formula funds and Bonds.
+Tren Urbano funding will come from three main sources.
+These include FTA Capital Programmes Funds, Flexible USDOT formula funds and Bonds.
 Phase one of the Tren Urbano project has total capital costs of about $1.55 billion.

 Siemens Transit Team will operate the system for the first five years after completion according to a design-build-operate contract.
 Siemens will have an option to extend this operating phase by five years if it wishes.

 The complete mass transit system is being built as a turnkey project.
 The contract award has gone to Siemens.
 Siemens has involved the following smaller companies as partners: Alternate Concepts, Inc. and Juan R. Requena & Associates.

 The 17.2km (10.7-mile) long connection includes 16 stations running from Bayamón to Santurce.
 There is a centrally located storage and maintenance yard where the operations centre will also be located.
 Though trains will have operators aboard, the system will be completely automated with a double-track railway that will serve an estimated 115,000 passengers per day.